DataDog/documentation/content/en/metrics/custom_metrics/historical_metrics.md

 {{< /programming-lang-wrapper >}}

-**To submit late metrics with the Agent**, make sure you have Agent version 7.40.0 or later installed.
+**To submit Historical Metrics with the Agent**, make sure you have Agent version 7.40.0 or later installed.
 This version includes an updated DogStatsD interface, which supports **Java**, **GoLang**, and **.NET**.
 This allows you to send delayed metric points through the Agent.

 {{< programming-lang-wrapper langs="java,go,.NET" >}}